-- There are certain pieces of PPE that may be reused.
-These items must be cleaned and disinfected according to manufacturer recommendations. - Check with your department leader on what is appropriate for reuse.
+There are certain pieces of PPE that may be reused.
+Consider the following items regarding the reuse of PPE:

+- These items must be cleaned and disinfected according to manufacturer recommendations. - Check with your department leader on what is appropriate for reuse.
 Examples: goggles, utility gloves, etc.

-Personal protective equipment (PPE) - continued
+Personal protective equipment (PPE): Key points